M-Malek/DiscordMusicBot/README.md

-!!!Warining!!!

-This project was created to exercise negativity in programming.
+This project was created only to exercise negativity in programming.
-YouTube officially does not support this bot types

 Discord Music Bot
 (based on song's url searching in YouTube)